-Loading signatures.
-Our detector loads signatures and finds injection points in the document.
-However, not all signatures need to be loaded for a specific website, since not all sites run the same frameworks.
-When loading signatures, we proceed in a manner similar to a decision tree.
-The detector first probes the page (line 3) to identify the underlying framework (the software in our signature language).
-We currently provide a number of static probes.
-However, as more applications are required to be included, we believe it would be better to cover this task in the signature definitions.
-The widely popular network mapping tool Nmap [28] uses probes in a similar manner, kept in a modifiable file.
-As mentioned in Section V, we currently only have signatures for CMS applications.
+be better to cover this task in the signature definitions.
+The widely popular network mapping tool Nmap [30] uses probes in a similar manner, kept in a modifiable file.
+As mentioned in Section 4, we currently only have signatures for Content Management Systems (CMSs) applications.
 Our probes use specific identifiers related to the application, as well as the particular site that is affected by the exploit.
 WordPress pages, for example, have several elements in the page that identify it as a WordPress page.
-While this might seem easier for CMS style pages, and we acknowledge that application fingerprinting is a hard problem in general, we believe other web apps will also have similar identifying information, like headers, element ID's, script/CSS sources, classes, etc. Previous work has shown that DOM element boundaries can be effectively identified given some previous knowledge of the DOM structure [29].
+While this might seem easier for CMS style pages, and we acknowledge that application fingerprinting is a hard problem in general, we believe other web apps will also have similar identifying information, like headers, element ID's, script/CSS sources, classes, etc. Previous work has shown that DOM element boundaries can be effectively identified given some previous knowledge of the DOM structure [31].